 An ETA is linked electronically to your passport.
 It can be seen by staff at airlines, travel agencies and Australian border agencies.
 To apply, you must be a citizen and hold a passport issued by one of these countries: Andorra, Austria, Belgium, Brunei, Canada, Denmark, Finland, France, Germany, Greece, Hong Kong (SAR), Iceland, Ireland, Italy, Japan, Liechtenstein, Luxembourg, Malaysia, Malta, Monaco, Norway, Portugal, Republic of San Marino, Singapore, South Korea, Spain, Sweden, Switzerland, Taiwan, The Netherlands, United Kingdom – British citizen, United Kingdom – British national (overseas), United States, Vatican City.
 (See www.border.gov.au.)

-Immigration policy in relation to visitors theoretically applies to all visitors, but in practice it is mainly used with people visiting from developing countries: generally, any country where an applicant cannot obtain an eVisitor visa or an electronic travel authority as described above.
+Immigration policy about visitors theoretically applies to all visitors, but in practice it is mainly applied to people visiting from developing countries: generally, any country where an applicant cannot obtain an eVisitor visa or an electronic travel authority.

 The policy states that considerations in assessing whether an applicant is a “genuine visitor” may include, but are not limited to: